An absolutely key skill that no project manager can go out without is basic negotiation skills.

 - 3. Decide in advance what your walk away scenario is, and what you want out of it and make sure the negotiating team are all clear on this.
 Place nobody on the team who might have any reservations about your goals.

 - 4. Research the other side and gather every scrap of useful information that might help you to understand their goals and to predict their walk away positions.
-Have at least one team member monitoring this closely and briefing you.
+Have at least one team member entirely focused on monitoring this closely and briefing you.

 - 5. Decide your beginning position and bear in mind that this will have a substantial impact on the outcome.
 E.G. In a sale negotiation it is proven that the higher price at which you begin the higher price you will reach agreement at.
 It is also useful to recognise that too high a starting point may prevent the negotiations beginning.